stereolabs/zed-hub-examples/tutorials/tutorial_04_application_parameters/README.md

 $ edge_cli start
 ```

-If you want to run it in backround use (note that it's already running by default after Edge Agent installation) :
+If you want to run it in background use (note that it's already running by default after Edge Agent installation) :
 ```
 $ edge_cli start -b
 ```